facebookresearch/CausalSkillLearning/README.md

 ### I want a TL;DR of what this paper does. ###

 Our paper presents a way to jointly learn robot skills and how to use them from demonstrations in an unsupervised manner.
-The code implements the training procedure for this across 3 different datasets, and provides tools to visualize the learnt skills.
+The code implements the training procedure for this across 3 different datasets, and provides tools to visualize the learnt skills.22

 ### Cool.
 Can I use your code? ###